quoid/userscripts/README.md

 **iOS**
 - Go to `Settings > Extensions > Userscripts`
-- Turn Userscripts on
+- Turn Userscripts `on`
-- For the optimal experience it is recommended that you allow Userscripts for All Websites
+- For optimal experience it's recommended that you allow Userscripts for `All Websites`
 - Once the above is complete **open the containing app**
 - Click the "Set Userscripts Directory" button and select the directory, *within the Files.app*, where your userscripts are located and where you wish newly installed userscripts to be placed
     - **Tip:** for optimal cross platform experience it's a good idea to use an iCloud folder for syncing between macOS and iOS
     - **Note:** syncing between macOS and iOS is not immediate, it is sometimes necessary to open Files.app in order to applying changes made in macOS to be reflected in iOS - that includes userscript deletions, additions and edits
 - Once the directory is set you can close the containing app and open Safari.app
-- It **may be necessary** to apply further permissions and is once again recommended to "Always Allow" Userscripts for "All Websites:
+- It **may be necessary** to apply further permissions and it's to `Always Allow` Userscripts for `All Websites`

 **macOS**